kenkneelee/lotide/README.md

 - `findKeyByValue(contentList, searchTerm)` : given an object to search and a property value, return the name of the first property whose value matches search term

 ### Functions using Callbacks
-- `findKey(object, callback)`: Given an object and callback, loop through the object's keys and return first key that returns truthy value from callback.
+- `findKey(object, callback)`: given an object and callback, loop through the object's keys and return first key that returns truthy value from callback.
 Returns undefined if no matches found.
 - `map(array, callback)` : given an array and callback, perform the callback function on every element in the array
 - `takeUntil(array, callback)` : given an array and callback, return new array with all original values until the first value that fulfills callback